Disorderly Persons Offenses New Jersey – N.J.S.A 2C:52-3

 If you have no prior record, in most cases the answer is no. On a disorderly persons offense, you are facing a maximum of six (6) months in the county jail.
 However, if you have no prior record, there is a presumption of non-incarceration.

 This means that it is presumed you will not receive a jail sentence based on your lack of prior record.
 If you do have a prior record, on the other hand, you could very well be facing jail time.
-Either way, it is important that you fight these charges and avoid a criminal record.

 Is a disorderly persons offense a criminal offense?